 However, when you're running your own company, you’re on your own.
 That means organising your own national insurance, income tax, and VAT.
 Oh, and don't forget your annual tax returns.

 We won't deny it: it’s a faff.
 But failing to do so can result in a series of unpleasant fines from HMRC.
-For example, you can expect a £100 fine if your tax return is just one day late, plus additional fines depending on how long you take to pay up.
+For example, you can expect a £100 fine if your tax return is just a day late, plus additional fines depending on how long you take to pay up.

 4. Poor or non-existent market research